Darialyphia/roguelite/docs/prototype.md

 - The goal of the game is to accumulate more victory points (VP) than your opponent (see more below about victory points).

 ## TURN ORDER
-- There are no player turns.
+- There are no player specific turns.
 Instead, every unit has a speed attribute.
 Units get to act in decreasing order of speed.
+- The game still has a game turn count.
+Once all units on the board have spent their turn, the game turn increases.
 - In case of units with similar speed, priority is given to the unit from the opposing team of the last unit that got to act.
 If both units are of the same team, they are both given a hidden bonus to their speed between 0 and 0.1 at random.
 This bonus changes every turn and is just a technical detail.
 - During a unit turn, the player can
     - move the unit